-The MDC is directly involved in Berlin’s Einstein Center 3R, the preparatory phase began in 2020.
+The Max Delbrück Center is directly involved in Berlin’s Einstein Center 3R, the preparatory phase began in 2020.
 The Center aims to advance the development of alternative methods to animal research in biomedicine and to reduce or replace animal experiments wherever possible.
 It is expected to be operational in 2021.

 The most important questions and answers